Free OKR Template for Excel and Google Sheets

 3. List Supporting Initiatives Under Each Key Result

+Initiatives are the projects or actions the team will take to move the metric.
 Think campaigns, product improvements, outreach experiments, or process changes.
-If the work doesn’t influence a key result, it probably doesn’t belong here.
+If the work doesn't influence a Key Result, it probably doesn't belong in the OKR plan.

 4. Assign Ownership and Track Progress Weekly

-5. Review and Reflect
+5. Review and Reflect at Cycle End

 Sample OKR in Excel

-Objective Key Result Owner Target Status Last Updated
+Objective Key Result Owner Target Current Status

-Improve user onboarding Increase Day 7 activation from 40% to 60% PM 60% 🟡 48% May 15
+Improve user onboarding Increase Day 7 activation from 40% to 60% PM 60% 48% At Risk

+And here's how an OKR looks in Excel.
 You can see how the OKR is laid out inside the template, using rows, status indicators, and last-updated fields to make progress easy to track.

 Sample OKR in Excel

-Excel Template vs Dedicated OKR Software
+Excel vs Dedicated OKR Software: The Full Comparison

 Feature / Capability Excel or Google Sheets Dedicated OKR Software